Health care payments

 Health care payments are made to or on behalf of people with injuries or illnesses, and in 2017 represented 19 per cent of total payments.
 While overall benefit payments increased by five per cent from 2016 to 2017, health care payments had the largest increase at 15 per cent.

-The decrease in health care payments between 2012 and 2015 can be attributed to a decrease in the overall number of claims entering the system, and the implementation of the health care and narcotics strategies.
-Our expanded province-wide network of expert, specialized medical assessment and treatment services ensure that injured workers have access to high quality providers.
-When needed, specialized hospital-based clinics are used for more complex injuries or occupational illnesses.
+The decrease in health care payments between 2013 and 2016 can be attributed to a decrease in the overall number of claims, and the implementation of the health care and narcotics strategies.
+Our expanded province-wide network of expert, specialized medical assessment and treatment services ensures that people have access to high quality providers.
+When needed, specialized hospital-based clinics are used for more complex injuries or workplace occupational illnesses.
 The narcotics strategy includes increased oversight of how narcotics support treatment goals, including quality of function, quality of life, and safe and sustained return to work.

-*The 2016 figure reflects a liability adjustment of $59M based on the most recent estimates of amounts owing.
+Footnote: *The 2016 figure reflects a liability adjustment of $59M based on the most recent estimates of amounts owing.